 Lock House extension with British larch cladding

-Viewed from the Kennet and Avon canal, the Semington Dock Lock House is a welcoming sight.
+The Semington Dock Lock House is a welcoming sight on the Kennet and Avon canal.
 The building dates back to around 1805, with many additions made to the original building over the years.
 The most recent enhancement is a larch-clad extension.

 “We chose British larch because it’s native, it doesn’t require maintenance, and it’s local,” said the owner.
 “This larch cladding went on in January of this year (2021) and it is a very bright orange to start with, but now we’re in May it’s started to age down and silver.”

 British larch is a tough and naturally durable softwood, grown in UK woodlands and ideal for external cladding.“We wanted to work with local suppliers who can handle the quantities we need, and source locally where possible.”

 “Our boatyard is also clad with larch,” he explained.
 “About seven years ago Vastern Timber supplied all the larch cladding for the boatyard on this site.
 Over the years they’ve supplied us with oak beams for the Lock House, as well as timber for joinery in the kitchen and projects in our boatyard.”

 “Starting up any new business is hard work, and it’s important to find the right people to work with.”
 Boatlovers Ian and Liz have lived at the Lock House at Semington Dock on the Kennet & Avon canal since 2011, owning and running the boatyard on the site.
 “We met as volunteers restoring derelict canals.
 Since we moved here I’ve worked at the boatyard, Liz works as a GP, and we enjoy an outdoor life here with our family.”